How They Tie Together

 What is Rhodium?

 Rhodium is a rare, naturally occurring member of the platinum group of metals.
-It’s extremely hard, silvery in color, highly reflective, and it is inert against corrosion and doesn’t react with most chemicals.
-These properties make it especially good for plating.
-Rhodium holds the distinction of being the world's most expensive precious metal.
+It’s extremely hard, silvery in color, highly reflective, inert against corrosion, and doesn’t react with most chemicals.
+These properties make it especially good for plating as it adds more sheen to the jewelry and protects against scratching.
+Rhodium holds the distinction of being the world’s most expensive precious metal.

 Rhodium Plating: What is it?